-Definition of a to-do list: A long list of tasks who’s main purpose is to overwhelm you into numbing inaction.
+Definition of a to-do list: A long list of tasks whose primary purpose is to overwhelm you into numbing inaction.

-A to-do list maybe a good place to capture everything you need to get done.
-But it is a bad place to actually move you towards doing the stuff.
+A typical to-do list may be a good place to capture everything you need to get done.
+But it is a bad place to actually start getting this stuff done.

-What you need is a when-to-do list.
-A when-to-do list is a to-do-list but with due dates and context.
+Next, you need to convert your to-do list into a when-to-do list.
+A when-to-do list is a to-do list but with dates and context.

-Here is a 3 step process on how to make a when-to-do list work for you.
+Here is a 4-step process on how to make a when-to-do list work for you.

 1. Add context and categories to your tasks

-Once you’ve applied this framework to your long list of tasks, you end up with digestible, actionable chunks of similar tasks scheduled through the week.
-Your weeks will have a rhythm, and you’ll end up working on important areas of your business holistically, rather than just chasing urgent tasks that pop up everyday.
+Once you’ve applied this framework to your long list of tasks, you end up with digestible, actionable chunks of similar tasks scheduled throughout the week.
+Your weeks will have a rhythm, and you’ll end up working on important areas of your work and life holistically, rather than just chasing urgent tasks that pop up every day.